 At the intersection of sound and art, a mesmerizing experience awaits.
 This was especially true during this year’s edition of Bass Invasion, an electrifying event that somehow transformed Meow Wolf Denver into an even more immersive experience than before.
 Each corner revealed a new layer of wonder in the walls of Danceportation.
 Add booty-shaking rhythms, and you invite travelers to lose themselves in an enchanting atmosphere, creating a night worth remembering.

-Picture yourself entering the first world of the convergence station as low end beats pulse through the immersive installations, awakening senses long slumbering within you until that exact moment.
+Picture yourself entering the first world of the convergence station as low end beats pulse through the unconventional installations, awakening senses long slumbering within you until that exact moment.
 Each person who crossed this rubicon on October 25 walked out forever changed and immensely inspired.
 If you ask us, it should be every collective’s dream to host a takeover at Danceportation headquarters.

 The driving force of Bass Invasion was its unique fusion of visual and auditory wonder.
 With the creative masterminds at Meow Wolf providing out-of-this-world energy, it’s essential to pair each space with the right artists.
 The Widdler, Sicaria, Visages, Two Swords, pheel., Seppa, Inspect3r, Torcha, Lavier, TF Marz, Alex Unger, GrymeTyme, plus Sub.mission’s own residents showed up with a point to prove.
 They left everything on the dancefloor from start to finish, ensuring an unforgettable experience for all who gathered to celebrate.